-If Proposal One is approved, the three nominees receiving the highest number of affirmative votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors shall be elected to the Board of Directors.
-If Proposal One is not approved, the two nominees receiving the highest number of affirmative votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors shall be elected to the Board of Directors.
+The two nominees receiving the highest number of affirmative votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of Directors shall be elected to the Board of Directors.

-Votes withheld from any director are counted for purposes of determining the presence or absence of a quorum, but have no legal effect under Delaware law.
-While there is no definitive statutory or case law authority in Delaware as to the proper treatment of abstentions and broker non-votes in the election of directors, the Company believes that both abstentions and broker non-votes should be counted for purposes of whether a quorum is present at the Annual Meeting.
-In the absence of precedent to the contrary, the Company intends to treat abstentions and broker non-votes with respect to the election of directors in this manner.
+Votes withheld from any Director are counted for purposes of determining the presence or absence of a quorum, but have no legal effect under Delaware law.
+While there is no definitive statutory or case law authority in Delaware as to the proper treatment of abstentions and broker non-votes in the election of Directors, the Company believes that both abstentions and broker non-votes should be counted for purposes of whether a quorum is present at the Annual Meeting.
+In the absence of precedent to the contrary, the Company intends to treat abstentions and broker non-votes with respect to the election of Directors in this manner.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's three nominees named below.
-In the event that Proposal One increasing the size of the Board is not approved, then the proxy holders will vote the proxies received by them for Wylie Vale and Joseph A. Mollica.
-If any nominee of the Company is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by the present Board of Directors to fill the vacancy.
-It is not expected that any nominee will be unable or will decline to serve as a director.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's two nominees named below.
+If any nominee of the Company is unable or declines to serve as a Director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by the present Board of Directors to fill the vacancy.
+It is not expected that any nominee will be unable or will decline to serve as a Director.
 THE BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" THE NOMINEES LISTED BELOW.